xinpeis/regression-analysis/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Regression Analysis Notes (for UCSD Math 282)
+Regression Analysis (for UCSD Math 282)
 =====================================================